How to Recover Data From A Dead Hard Drive? | Get Data off a Dead Hard Drive

 Solution: The chances of recovering data from a dead hard drive depend on how long it’s been since the hard drive stopped responding and what caused the failure.
 To attempt recovery yourself, the drive must be recognized by the system.
 This article explains how to recover data and repair a dead hard drive.

-How A Hard Drive Becomes Dead?
+How a Hard Drive Becomes Dead?

 How Do I Know My Hard Drive Is Dead Or Damaged?

-Following are the Signs of a dead or broken hard drive:
+The following are the Signs of a dead or broken hard drive:

 1. The OS Doesn’t Recognize The Drive